 Betty White shines as Ellen in this, the second of her three appearances.
 Probably the funniest of White’s “Family” moments, her episodes always take the sketches in an even nastier — but not totally unwelcome direction.
 The rivalry between Ellen and Eunice is funny and painfully raw at the same time.
 Love Ed’s referring to the ladies as “dragons,” and White’s delectable revelation of what happened to Eunice’s beloved Fluffy is hysterical.

 Now as a special bonus… Here’s a clip from Ethel Merman’s (never before released) 1969 appearance on The Carol Burnett Show.
 (This episode also included the infamous dentist sketch with Korman and Conway.)
 Here are Merman and Burnett in an outstanding duet medley.
 Please enjoy.

-***03/17/19 UPDATE: Since this initial publication, I’ve seen three of the four previously missing Season Eleven sketches — one, which has now been released on DVD, in which Eunice and Mickey attempt to coax Mama into a retirement home, another, the long-clamored-for Password skit with the infamous “Elephant” joke, and most recently, the final year’s premiere Family sketch, which introduces Van Dyke as Dan.
+***01/31/20 UPDATE: Since this initial publication, I’ve seen three of the four previously missing Season Eleven sketches — one, which has now been released on DVD, in which Eunice and Mickey attempt to coax Mama into a retirement home, another, the long-clamored-for Password skit with the infamous “Elephant” joke, and most recently, the final year’s premiere Family sketch, which introduces Van Dyke as Dan.
 None of these three are as good as the ten listed above.
-However, I’m still seeking the 10/15/77, I have just received complete in audio-only form, courtesy of a generous reader.
+The last sketch, from 10/15/77, I have just received complete in audio-only form, courtesy of a generous reader.
 I hope one day to find the video.